 index.idyll- The main Idyll file, write your text in here.

-components/- The folder for custom components.
-Any component defined in this folder can be invoked in the .idl file.
+components/- Any component defined in this folder can be used in the idyll markup.

-data/- If you want to include a dataset in your project, put it in here.
+data/- If you want to include a dataset in your project, put it in here (supports CSV or JSON).

 static/- A folder for static file such as images.

-package.json- This file contains all the metadata for your project.
+package.json- This file contains all the configuration for your project.

 idyll.
 Idyll will compile your project and open it in your web browser.
 Every time you save the

 index.idyll file, the system will automatically recompile everything and update the page in the browser.